 This is sometimes called an Executive Summary or Investment Memorandum.
 Like any marketing document, think about this from the perspective of the target reader – how can you gain interest from the first part and succinctly provide an enticing overview of your proposition?
 Your teaser document will be a high-level summary of the business plan and financial model.

 Prepare 1 very visual version for presenting in around 20 minutes.
 As with every sales meeting you want to limit your talking time to ensure your VC has time to ask questions.
 Ideally, your investors will have been enticed by your 1-pager to have already reviewed your financial model and business plan, so have all the data they need before your first meeting.
 Sometimes investors want to look at a more detailed deck, therefore you will need to create a longer form second deck too.

-Do not leave your data room to the last minute.
+Do not leave your data room until the last minute.
 And do not underestimate the amount of time required to prepare, collate and file all of the relevant information.
-A well-sorted data room provides VCs with some comfort that their prospective investment is well managed.
+A well-sorted data room provides VCs with some comfort that their prospective investment is well-managed.

 Continuing on from the data room, you need to make sure you can demonstrate sound corporate governance.
 Apart from the usual requirements of business management, you need to ensure your deal is as attractive as possible.
 For example, is your cap table tidy; do you have any debt or loans in the business; any skeletons that you need to clean up?

 We have been working to scale UK tech companies for a decade.
 Much of that work includes Series A investment preparation, VC outreach and deal negotiation.
 If you’d like to learn more about how we add value to Series A deals then take a look at https://www.joinventurepath.com.